World War I: Naval war

 Soon after the outbreak of hostilities, Britain began a naval blockade of Germany.
-The strategy proved effective, cutting off vital military and civilian supplies, although this blockade violated accepted international law codified by several international agreements of the past two centuries.
-Britain mined international waters to prevent any ships from entering entire sections of ocean, causing danger to even neutral ships.
-Since there was limited response to this tactic of the British, Germany expected a similar response to its unrestricted submarine warfare.
+This proved effective in cutting off vital supplies, though it violated accepted international law.
+Britain also mined international waters which closed off entire sections of the ocean, even to neutral ships.
+Since there was limited response to this tactic, Germany expected a similar response to its unrestricted submarine warfare.

-The Battle of Jutland (German: Skagerrakschlacht, or "Battle of the Skagerrak") in May/June 1916 developed into the largest naval battle of the war.
-It was the only full-scale clash of battleships during the war, and one of the largest in history.
-The Kaiserliche Marine's High Seas Fleet, commanded by Vice Admiral Reinhard Scheer, fought the Royal Navy's Grand Fleet, led by Admiral Sir John Jellicoe.
-The engagement was a stand off, as the Germans were outmanoeuvred by the larger British fleet, but managed to escape and inflicted more damage to the British fleet than they received.
-Strategically, however, the British asserted their control of the sea, and the bulk of the German surface fleet remained confined to port for the duration of the war.
+The Battle of Jutland in May/June 1916 was the only full-scale clash of battleships during the war, and one of the largest in history.
+The clash was indecisive, though the Germans inflicted more damage than they received; thereafter the bulk of the German High Seas Fleet was confined to port.

 German U-boats attempted to cut the supply lines between North America and Britain.
 The nature of submarine warfare meant that attacks often came without warning, giving the crews of the merchant ships little hope of survival.
 The United States launched a protest, and Germany changed its rules of engagement.
 After the sinking of the passenger ship RMS Lusitania in 1915, Germany promised not to target passenger liners, while Britain armed its merchant ships, placing them beyond the protection of the "cruiser rules", which demanded warning and movement of crews to "a place of safety" (a standard that lifeboats did not meet).
 Finally, in early 1917, Germany adopted a policy of unrestricted submarine warfare, realising the Americans would eventually enter the war.
-Germany sought to strangle Allied sea lanes before the United States could transport a large army overseas, but after initial successes eventually failed to do so.
+Germany sought to strangle Allied sea lanes before the United States could transport a large army overseas, but, after initial successes, eventually failed to do so.

 The U-boat threat lessened in 1917, when merchant ships began travelling in convoys, escorted by destroyers.
-This tactic made it difficult for U-boats to find targets, which significantly lessened losses; after the hydrophone and depth charges were introduced, accompanying destroyers could attack a submerged submarine with some hope of success.
-Convoys slowed the flow of supplies since ships had to wait as convoys were assembled.
-The solution to the delays was an extensive program of building new freighters.
+This tactic made it difficult for U-boats to find targets, which significantly lessened losses; after the hydrophone and depth charges were introduced, destroyers could potentially successfully attack a submerged submarine.
+Convoys slowed the flow of supplies since ships had to wait as convoys were assembled; the solution was an extensive program of building new freighters.
 Troopships were too fast for the submarines and did not travel the North Atlantic in convoys.
-The U-boats had sunk more than 5,000 Allied ships, at a cost of 199 submarines.
+The U-boats sunk more than 5,000 Allied ships, at the cost of 199 submarines.